 The critical activities have two RAG (Red, Amber, or Green) statuses.

-The first shows whether the workstream is introducing any risk to meeting the target delivery date, the other shows the level of completeness.
-In Fig.
+The first shows whether the workstream is introducing any risk to meeting the target delivery date, the other shows the level of it can be useful to provide further explanation of each workstream using a details page (See Fig. 6).
+If you do this, we recommend providing supplementary information only for